tomlnd/gitops-demo/README.md

 # GitOps Demo

-A demo GitOps repo that uses ArgoCD to deploy a bunch of example services.
+A demo GitOps repo that uses ArgoCD to deploy a bunch of example apps and configurations to a Kubernetes cluster.

 ## Structure